AriFordsham/GHCWiki/commentary/compiler/tying-the-knot.md

 ## Tying the knot when typechecking a module

-As we typecheck Haskell source code, we produce `TyCon`s and other type-checking entities for them.
+As we typecheck Haskell source code, we produce `TyCon`s and other type-checking entities.
 If some declarations are mutually recursive, then we need to similarly tie the knot.
 There are two primary cases when this can occur:

 **A mutually recursive set of source declarations.** GHC simply arranges for every declaration in a mutually recursive set of declarations to be typechecked "all at once."
 For example, `tcTyClDecls` in `TcTyClsDecls` uses `fixM` to refer to the resulting type declarations, so they can be placed in the environment when we typecheck these very type declarations.